 Dr. Johanna Wandel - Co-Principal Investigator, Waterloo Climate Institute member & Associate Professor in the Faculty of Environment, University of Waterloo

-A collaborative research initiative, led by Partners for Action and Dr. Brent Doberstein, Waterloo Climate Institute member and Associate Professor in the Department of Geography and Environmental Management, Faculty of Environment, is underway to investigate how MR can be incorporated as a proactive strategy to reduce flood risks and support community well-being, including socio-ecological resilience, sustainable livelihoods, and climate justice.
+A collaborative research initiative, led Dr. Brent Doberstein, member of Partner for Action, Waterloo Climate Institute, and Water Institute, and Associate Professor in the Faculty of Environment, is underway to investigate how MR can be incorporated as a proactive strategy to reduce flood risks and support community well-being, including socio-ecological resilience, sustainable livelihoods, and climate justice.
 The $2.45 million, 4-year New Frontiers Research Fund – International project entitled “Retreating from Risk (RFR): Decision-supports for the equitable implementation of retreat to build climate resilience” will develop a decision framework and tools and provide capacity-building to support local MR decision-making across Canada, the USA, and Indonesia.
-This fund is made up of support from National Science and Engineering Research Canada (NSERC) with matching funds from National Science Fund (NSF) in the US.
-The project team received critical financial and administrative support from the Waterloo Climate Institute, Water Institute, and Partners for Action during the proposal development phase.
+This fund is made up of support from Social Sciences and Humanities Research Canada (SSHRC) with matching funds from National Science Fund (NSF) in the US.
+The Partners for Action project team received critical financial and administrative support from the Waterloo Climate Institute, Water Institute, and Office of Research during the proposal development phase.

 flooded river area with fence submerged into water